toyasu/Swallowing_world/README.md

 # Features

- This application can learn not　only classroom learning but also practice.
+ This application can learn not　only classroom learning but also practice.<br>
  The "クイズ！"　is based on experiences I had.

 # Requirement

-"hoge"を動かすのに必要なライブラリなどを列挙する
+* Rails 5.2

 * huga 3.5.2
 * hogehuga 1.0.2